-Today, boombox connoisseurs typically swap information and compare their finds on forums like Boomboxery and Stereo2go, waxing nostalgic for the era of street parties and tape sampling that couldn’t have existed without these master blasters.
+Today, boombox connoisseurs typically swap information and compare their finds on forums like Boomboxery, waxing nostalgic for the era of street parties and tape sampling that couldn’t have existed without these master blasters.
 With his 2010 book, “The Boombox Project,” boombox collector and photographer Lyle Owerko lamented the shift from this culture of public music-sharing to one that exists in private.
 “The world of sharing music in parks and on city streets now resides in cyberspace as we share in anonymity online.
 The boombox that marked this change from public music ‘broadcasting’ to private consumption was the JVC PC-100, a mini unit with a detachable headset.
 Now you could share your music in the public sphere, or keep it private by ejecting the cassette deck and plugging headphones into it.”

 Lightwood is hopeful that shedding light on the origins of classic boomboxes might renew interest in the technology that facilitated this communal audio culture.
 We spoke to Lightwood about the world of vintage boomboxes, and why their creators are often shrouded in mystery.

 Collectors Weekly: Where did the boombox originate?